How I Turned My Biggest Freelance Fails Into Positives

 I chose a mixture of growth and high growth (also known as “aggressive”) for my super.
 That means a riskier strategy but expected higher returns.
 And since I’m not accessing it anytime soon, I can afford ride out a bit of risk in order to maximise my returns.

-Maths has never been my strong suit (oh, banish the thought!) but even I can see that regular payments coupled with a more gung ho investment plan has worked well for me.
+Maths has never been my strong suit (oh, banish the thought!) but even I can see that regular payments coupled with a more gung ho investment plan gets better results.

 Note: the links in this last section all lead to external (impartial) information because us women freelancers need the info we can get.
 I don’t recall ever receiving any advice in high school or university about superannuation or smart financial decisions.
 More’s the pity.